Richard M. Tobin: Career

 In 1889, he became an officer and member of the board of directors of the Hibernia Savings & Loan Association (later the Hibernia Bank), which had been founded by his father and uncle.
 He became Secretary and Treasurer in 1906, and President in 1933.
 Tobin was also involved in politics as a progressive Republican.

-Tobin maintained homes in San Mateo and San Francisco, and was active in several San Francisco organizations as a board member, officer, and benefactor, including the San Francisco Symphony Orchestra, San Francisco Opera, San Francisco Ballet, San Francisco Musical Association, and Catholic church.
+Tobin maintained homes in Pacifica, California and San Francisco, and was active in several San Francisco organizations as a board member, officer, and benefactor, including the San Francisco Symphony Orchestra, San Francisco Opera, San Francisco Ballet, San Francisco Musical Association, and Catholic church.

 Tobin joined the United States Navy Reserve for World War I, receiving a commission as a Lieutenant in December, 1917.
 He served in France throughout the war, working at the U.S. embassy as the officer in charge of cable traffic between Europe and the U.S., including censoring messages to ensure that secrets were not unintentionally revealed.

 After the war Tobin remained in Europe, serving as an assistant to the U.S. Naval attaché and a member of the staff supporting the U.S. Commission which took part in negotiating the Treaty of Versailles.
 He received the Legion of Honor from France in recognition of his military service.

 In 1923, Tobin was appointed U.S. Minister to the Netherlands, and he served until 1929.
 At the completion of his service he was presented with the Grand Cross of Orange-Nassau.
 In 1931 he was made a Knight of the Order of Malta.
 Tobin was initially also appointed as Ambassador to Luxembourg, which had been a dual appointment with the Netherlands for several years.
 He did not serve in this post because it was established as a separate embassy in 1923.